 I acknowledge Mr S feels strongly about what's happened, but I'm sorry to disappoint him as there's not much more that I can add to what our investigator has already said.
-I recognise Mr S found the time it took for Santander to open a new account frustrating as N already had an account with the bank.
+I recognise Mr S found the time it took for Santander to open a new account frustrating as L already had an account with the bank.
 However, the bank has legal and regulatory obligations to ensure that it has sufficient knowledge of its customers.
-Even if a customer has had a relationship with the bank for many years (as N has) and the companies within the group have the same directors and shareholders, Santander needs to check that the information it holds for each of its customer is correct.
+Even if a customer has had a relationship with the bank for many years (as L has) and the companies within the group have the same directors and shareholders, Santander needs to check that the information it holds for each of its customer is correct.
 This can, at times, include requests for information or checks that account holders may not deem necessary.
 However, it is a commercial decision that Santander is able to make on what it needs and what checks it chooses to take to comply with its obligations.

 Mr S says that Santander behaved poorly because it didn't provide him with any meaningful updates.
-However, I don't think it's unreasonable that Santander's call agents couldn't give Mr S any more information about N's application - other than checks were still ongoing - because that was the factual position at that time.
+However, I don't think it's unreasonable that Santander's call agents couldn't give Mr S any more information about L's application - other than checks were still ongoing - because that was the factual position at that time.
 And, as our investigator has already said, Santander has told us that it doesn't have any timescales for these checks to take place, so the call handlers wouldn't have been able to provide anything further.

-Mr S told us that the intention was to place a large deposit in N's account, and that Santander caused N a loss of interest because it advised the company not to transfer any funds to the account until the four different company accounts were all opened.
+Mr S told us that the intention was to place a large deposit in L's account, and that Santander caused L a loss of interest because it advised the company not to transfer any funds to the account until the four different company accounts were all opened.
 But Mr S hasn't provided any evidence to show that's the case.
-However, I have seen evidence from the bank which shows that it asked N from mid-June onwards, when they would be placing the deposit to the account.
-So, I'm not persuaded Santander said that N should wait until all the different companies accounts were open before transferring any funds.
+However, I have seen evidence from the bank which shows that it had been chasing the two other companies (whose accounts had already been opened by mid-June) about when they would be placing the deposit to the account.
+So, I'm not persuaded Santander said that L should wait until the last account was open before transferring any funds.

-I can see that N's account was opened by the middle of June 2023, so I'm satisfied that N could've made their deposit from this point - even if the other accounts weren't yet opened - and started earning interest on the balance.
+I can see that L's account was opened by the middle of July 2023, so I'm satisfied that L could've made their deposit from this point - even if the last of the accounts hadn't been opened yet - and started earning interest on the balance.
 But they chose not to do so.
-I can't fairly hold Santander responsible for the decision of N's directors not to place funds in the interestbearing account when they had the option to do so.
+I can't fairly hold Santander responsible for the decision of L's directors not to place funds in the interest-bearing account when they had the option to do so.

-I'm sorry to disappoint Mr S, but whilst I acknowledge he feels Santander could've opened the group of company accounts sooner, I'm satisfied that N's account was opened in a reasonable timescale.
-Therefore, I think the bank's offer of £50 compensation is fair.
+I'm sorry to disappoint Mr S, but whilst I acknowledge he feels Santander could've opened the group of company accounts sooner, I'm satisfied that L's account was opened in a reasonable timescale.
+Therefore, I think the bank's offer of £100 compensation is fair.